eb46/eb46/README.md

 ### Hi there, I'm Eric! 👋

 I'm a Software Engineer and Photographer based in Southern California.
+I'm currently working as a Software Engineer for [Family Proud](https://www.familyproud.com/), a care management platform helping to build a community of people united to support loved ones in need of critical healthcare necessities.

 I'm huge on collaboration and a strong believer in "If you want to go fast, go alone.
 If you want to go far, go together." - African Proverb

 When I'm not coding, I enjoy spending time with my family, traveling, and playing sports.